-The global transition away from a demand-driven to competition-driven world has given rise to trends such as robotics, the Internet of Things or Industry 4.0, and the force of e-commerce that drives the way business is conducted.
+The global transition away from a demand-driven to the competition-driven world has given rise to trends such as robotics, the Internet of Things or Industry 4.0, and the force of e-commerce that drives the way business is conducted.
 In addition, the Asia Pacific region covers several diverse sub-regions, with highly-developed markets like Japan on one hand, and emerging markets like India on the other.

 Q: Can you give us some background on Hypertherm?

-Evan Smith (ES): Hypertherm was one of the pioneers in plasma cutting, starting in the 1960s.
+Evan Smith (ES): Hypertherm Industrial Fabrication was one of the pioneers in plasma cutting, starting in the 1960s.
 In the 1950s, plasma was a crude cutting process, so the company introduced radial water injection plasma in the late 60s and the early 70s, and it really allowed the expanded application of plasma cutting into the carbon steel market, as it started out primarily in stainless steel cutting.

 Through the decades, we have advanced the capability, cut quality and reliability of the technology, while also every 10 years or so, cutting in half the operating cost of the technology.
 And in recent years, Hypertherm has advanced into the control and software application space, including robotics most recently.